chaoss/community/docs/community-initiatives/chaosscast.md

 Each role is occupied by different people each episode.

-### Organizers
+### Host

-The **organizer** is responsible for the invitation, scheduling, preparation, coordination, moderation, and monitoring the podcast email.
-Each episode has exactly one \(1\) organizer.
-An organizer is also a panelist.
+The **host** is responsible for the making the initial connection to potential guests, moderation, and recording the podcast.
+Each episode has exactly one \(1\) host.
+A host is also a panelist.

 1. Georg Link
 2. Samantha Venia Logan
-3. Dylan Marcy
-4. Sean Goggins
+3. Sean Goggins
-5. ... \(you?\)
+4. ... \(you?\)

 ### Panelists

 A **panelist** is responsible for research, asking questions, and adding to the conversation on the podcast.
 These panelists have agreed to be invited to every new episode.
 Not everyone should be on every episode.
-Organizers are also panelists.

 * Matt Broberg
 * Matt Germonprez